The United Nations defines a sustainable society as one that

 The geothermal system for heating and cooling uses the earth as a heat source (in the winter) or a heat sink (in the summer).
 The design takes advantage of the moderate temperatures in the ground to boost efficiency and reduce operational costs of heating and cooling the building.
-In addition, heat extracted by the refrigeration coils under the ice sheets at HSC is used to heat the rest of the building.
+In addition, heat extracted by the refrigeration coils under the ice sheets is used to heat the rest of the building.

 The solar thermal array is easily visible high on the south-facing wall of the building.
 The system complements the geothermal system by warming the water in the system using solar energy.
 Woodbury received an $18,669 rebate from the Made in Minnesota Solar Incentive Program, covering 25% of the cost of the array.